-Wander Argentina was first conceptualized in 2004 with the idea to start a bilingual newspaper called ‘¿Que Onda?‘ After some investigation, it became apparent that the rough and tumble newspaper business was quickly being overshadowed by the internet and that the world wide web is the most useful and utilized platform to provide current travel information.
-Six-and-a-half years and a few wrinkles later, Wander Argentina, founded in 2009 is the culmination of years of learning, living and traveling throughout Argentina.
+Wander Argentina was first conceptualized in 2004 with the idea to start a bilingual newspaper called ‘¿Que Onda?‘ After some investigation, it became apparent that the rough and tumble newspaper business was quickly being overshadowed by the internet and that the world wide web was quickly becoming the most useful and utilized platform to provide current travel information.
+Almost ten years and a few wrinkles later, Wander Argentina, founded in 2009 is the culmination of years of learning, living and traveling throughout Argentina.

 Thanks for dropping by!

 Our mission is to provide the most up-to-date information about traveling in Argentina in addition to entertaining features and videos with an ‘insider’s view’ into Argentine culture.
-All of our hotel, restaurant and business recommendations are personally selected by us based on personal experiences.
+All of our hotel, restaurant and business recommendations are personally selected by us.
 If we cover it, it’s usually because we like it and if we don’t like something, we’ll let you know that too.

 We aim to promote socially and environmentally responsible travel.